 - Certification: All staff is CPR and First Aid certified.

 - Emergency Drills: We regularly practice lock-down, earthquake and evacuation drills.
-We practiced our shelter-in-place, lock-down, earthquake and fire drills for the 2014 Great Washington ShakeOut.
+We practiced our shelter-in-place, lock-down, earthquake and fire drills for The Great Washington ShakeOut.

 - Security Walk: A staff member walks the campus multiple times each day checking for anything that might be out of place.